15 Examples of Personification in Everyday Speech, Literature, and Culture

 3. The sun crawled away below the horizon, slowly closing its eyes like an old man at the end of the day.

-Here, the author could simply say, “The sun set,” but the addition of human actions, like crawling and closing one’s eyes, creates a far more descriptive narrative.
+The author could say, “The sun set,” but adding human actions, like crawling and closing one’s eyes, creates a far more descriptive narrative.

-4. My phone yells at me when it’s time to go to bed at night.
+4. My phone yells at me when it’s time to bed at night.

 5. The tree waved its leaves to say, “Hello.”